Samadeolu7/samadeolu7/README.md

 - Developed a recipe web application with flask.
 - Developed a movie gallery with html, css, and javascript.

-###⚡ Fun fact: I love sports and i dance all the time even though i dont know how.
+###⚡ Fun fact: I love watching movies but only watch movies with rating higher than 6.5/10 on IMDB.

 ###📫 How to reach me:
 - [Github](https://github.com/samadeolu7)